MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 > [!NOTE]
 > In addition to the standard [steps](../../../provision-azure-ad-app.md) you need to
-> follow in order to setup an AAD app, you should also enable oauth implicit flow
+> follow in order to setup an AAD application, you should also enable oauth implicit flow
 > in your AAD application.
 You can achieve that by selecting manifest from your
 >application page in the azure portal, and set oauth2AllowImplicitFlow to true.